davidebrescia/NN_answers_questions_about_pictures/README.md

 Basically, it becomes a classification problem with 58 classes.

 ## Results
-Briefly, a CNN extracts some features of the picture, a LSTM network exctacts question context.
+Briefly, a CNN extracts some features of the picture, while a LSTM network extracts the context of the question.
 The concatenation of the features and the context is the input of a classifier, which is a Dense NN.
 For more details, please read "Report.pdf" and the Python notebook.
 For the dataset, contact me.

 The best model has a test accuracy of 58.2%